-This is why we will always give you an individual cost estimate at the start of the transaction, taking into account the specific features of your instruction or 'matter'.
+Once we know enough about the estate which can sometimes take several months, we will be able to provide you with an estimate of what this firm's fees may come to.
 If we identify unexpected complications, we will always inform you as soon as we can, and will discuss the potential consequences with you before any extra charges are incurred.